Life Group Crash Course

 When it comes to who we are as disciples, Life Groups are the part of our church structure where we are intentional about living out our identity as servants like Jesus (as disciples we are worshipers, servants, and missionaries).
 Life Groups are the place where we serve others in personal discipleship.

 When it comes to what it means to make disciples, Life Groups are the part of our mission where we make disciples in depth.
 Discipleship involves baptizing and teaching — conversion and counsel, multiplying and maturing.
-Life Groups are the place where we learn together to obey all of Jesus’s commands.
+Life Groups are the place where we learn together to obey all of Jesus’s commands and live under his lordship.

 1. We will offer training to Life Group point-persons.

 2. We will not assign Life Groups.